Crostantin/sitMel2020_refactor/README.md

 ## Example 2: "Customer Aging report/Account receivable report"
 Another example from the SAP Community Platform [Q&A forum](https://answers.sap.com/questions/300196/customer-aging-report-for-hana.html).
-A rather classic report of outstanding payments by customer over time periods.
+A rather classic report of outstanding payments by customers over time-periods.
-This example covers more different refactoring steps and highlights newly gained insights along the process.
+This example covers more different refactoring steps and highlights newly gained insights about the statement along the process.

 ## What is is for?
 The examples covered here are for educational/entertainent purposes only.